We use cookies for statistical purposes.

 Obtain a Business Visa for Denmark

 A business visa in Denmark is obtained through the start-up programme, one that allows foreign investors to reside and work in the country, under certain conditions.
 The investment scheme is designed to allow entrepreneurs who are interested in Denmark immigration to obtain a residence permit based on the quality of their proposed business.
+The business idea will be evaluated and approved before the applicant can receive the permit.

 Quick Facts